Help children with SEND continue their education during coronavirus (COVID-19)

-Advice for parents and carers looking after children with special educational needs and disabilities (SEND).
+@EducationGovUK Advice for parents and carers looking after children with special educational needs and disabilities #SEND

 Staying at home can be more disruptive to the lives and routines of children with special educational needs and disabilities.